maqqju/croker-method-for-analogies/howto/howto.md

     ![Draw the axis][0]

-**Note** Are the arrows necessary in the vertical axis?
+**Note:** Are the arrows necessary in the vertical axis?
 The arrows are there to mainly remind you the function of the vertical line.
 Context instances written on top are considered to be of a higher order than those written lower down.

 ## Step 2 - Place your starting context-instance in the middle of the axis